 It is all very very intense..

-Poverty here is extensive… and the need to survive mixed with desperation is hard on the soul.
+Poverty here is immense … and the need to survive mixed with desperation is hard on the soul.

-Lined on the roads as you walk or drive past, few times we have seen persons, sometimes a man, sometimes a woman with just the bit of clothes on their backs, lying there … with all the light and hope lost from their eyes..
+Lined on the roads as you walk or drive past, few times we have seen persons, sometimes a man, sometimes a woman with just the bit of clothes on their backs, lying there by the road … with all the light and hope lost from their eyes..

 The first time I saw this, it rocked me to the very core.
 At what point did Life or someone lose all hope and love for this man, how did he in any point of his life lost hope in himself?
 How has society in it’s entirety let him spiral down to such a state where really he was left just a mere shell… void of life, joy, love and hope. ..